Update July 2019! What is Driver Tonic? What does Driver Tonic “Virus” do? How to get rid of Driver Tonic “Virus”?

 SIDENOTE: This post was originally published in October 2018.
 But we gave it an update in July 2019.

 Driver Tonic is a program that pretends to be a PC optimizer that enhances system performance.
 But is Driver Tonic a safe program?
-In fact, it is categorized as rogue software with fraudulent behavior.
+In fact, it is categorized as rogue software with fraudulent behavior, and many consider it a “virus”.
 Researchers outline that it could be set to display fake system issues in order to trick you into purchasing its full version.
-Unfortunately, it may sneak into your system and run its installation files without asking you for permission.
+Unfortunately, the Driver Tonic “virus” may sneak into your system and run its installation files without asking you for permission.
 In case that you see this program running on your machine, you should remove it before it takes the chance to cause some serious security and privacy related issues.

 |Type||Rogue application, PUP|

 |Short Description||The application attempts to deceive users that it is a legitimate and useful system optimization utility.|